meghapatidar0809/convolution/README.md

 # Convolution Implementations

 ### Overview
-The convolution uses a stride of 2, zero padding, and assumes average pooling.
+The convolution uses a stride of 2 and zero padding.
 The input data and filter weights are randomly initialized.
 The main goal is to implement and compare the two convolution methods.

 ### General Features
 - **Naive 7-Loop Implementation**: This implementation uses a straightforward, nested-loop structure to perform the convolution.
 The loops iterate through the output feature maps, channels, height, and width, as well as the filter's height and width.
 This method is easy to understand but less performant for large-scale operations.